Bob Hartley

-Robert "Bob" Hartley (born September 7, 1960) is a Canadian professional ice hockey coach for Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).
+Robert Hartley (born September 7, 1960) is a Canadian professional ice hockey coach for Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).
 He most recently served as the head coach of Avangard Omsk of the KHL.
 He has additionally coached the Latvia men's national ice hockey team.
 He coached the Colorado Avalanche from 1998–2002 and won the Stanley Cup in 2001.
 He also coached the Atlanta Thrashers from the 2003–04 season up until the beginning of the 2007–08 season, when he was fired after the Thrashers got off to an 0–6 start.
-Hartley has been an ice hockey analyst for the French-language RDS television channel, and became the head coach of the ZSC Lions of the Swiss National League A in March of 2011.
+Hartley has been an ice hockey analyst for the French-language RDS television channel, and became the head coach of the ZSC Lions of the Swiss National League A in March 2011.
 From 2012 to 2016, Hartley was the head coach of the Calgary Flames.

+Coaching career

-Early years of coaching
+Early years

 Hartley began his coaching career with the Hawkesbury Hawks in his hometown of Hawkesbury, Ontario, which he previously played for in junior A. While Hartley was coaching the Hawks, he worked full-time as an assembly line worker at PPG Industries in Hawkesbury.
 After leading the team twice to a championship, he was hired to coach the Laval Titan of the QMJHL.